backdrop-contrib/resave_nodes/README.md

 - Content type(s) to limit which nodes are resaved.
 - Whether to go with the default "resave only created/changed nodes" or to resave all nodes regardless of created/changed time.
-- Schedule the resaving of nodes via Backdrop's cron utility or with the Unix-style crontab available from the Job Scheduler.
+- Schedule the resaving of nodes via Backdrop's cron utility.

 More details may be found (or added) in the [Wiki](https://github.com/backdrop-contrib/resave_nodes/wiki)